-There are no specific barriers, in terms of academic qualifications, skills or experience to entry to the NEBOSH International General Certificate programme.
-However, it should be noted that where the assessments are offered in English, they must be answered in English only.
-This includes a requirement to write a short report based on the candidate's own workplace.
+There are no specific barriers, in terms of academic qualifications, skills or experience to entry to the NEBOSH National General Certificate programme.
+However, it should be noted that currently the assessments are offered, and must be answered, in English only.
+The qualification includes a requirement to write a short report based on the candidate's own workplace, which must also be in English.
 Candidates should discuss this with the accredited course provider before undertaking the qualification.